kaito-nakatani/shraito/_tabs/qa.md

 **What are good hotels in Bangalore?**
-For guests from out of town, accomodation will be provided on 16th, 17th and 18th.
+For guests from out of town, accommodation will be provided on 16th, 17th and 18th.
 Rooms will be available in the afternoon on the 16th and need to be vacated in morning of the 19th.
-Late chekout is unfortunately not available because the venue has another event on the 19th.
-If you are planning on being in Banglaore fro additional dates before and after the wedding, here are a few hotels close to Varsha's house that you can check out:
+Late checkout is unfortunately not available because the venue has another event on the 19th.
+If you are planning on being in bangalore for additional dates before and after the wedding, here are a few hotels close to Varsha's house that you can take a look at:

 {:.slim}
 - [Hotel Greenpark](https://hotelgreenpark.com/bengaluru/) (about $110/night)